germangh/somsds/README.md

 where `[recid]` is the ID of the _recording_ from which data should be retrieved.
 A series of optional arguments will typically follow indicating the subset of data that we want to gain access to.
-For instance, one could retrieve all structural MRI datasets for subjects 3 to 10, for condition `rs-ec`, from recording `ssmd` using:
+For instance, one could retrieve all structural MRI datasets from recording `ssmd` using:

-	somsds_link2rec ssmd --condition rs-ec --modality smri --subject 3..10
+	somsds_link2rec ssmd --condition rs-ec --modality smri

-Apart from `condition`, `modality`, and `subject` there are several other _tags_ that may be used to filter the set of files to be retrieved, e.g. `technique`, `device`, `sex`, `age`, etc. See the command line documentation of script `somsds_link2rec` for more information.
+Apart from `condition`, `modality`, and `subject` there are several other _tags_ that may be used to filter the set of files to be retrieved, e.g. `subject`, `technique`, `device`, `sex`, `age`, etc. See the command line documentation of script `somsds_link2rec` for more information.